 - a.
 A marketing program needs a marketing organization to implement it by converting marketing plans into reality. - b.
-[Figure 2-9] Shows the organization chart of a typical manufacturing firm, giving some details of the marketing department's structure. - Four managers of marketing activities are shown to report to chief marketing officer or CMO. - Sales representatives report to the manager of sales, possible through several regional sales managers and an international sales manager based on the size of the salesforce. - c.
+[Figure 2-9] Shows the organization chart of a typical manufacturing firm, giving some details of the marketing department's structure. - Four managers of marketing activities are shown to report to the vice president of marketing or CMO. - Several regional sales managers and an international sales manager may report to the manager of sales. - c.
 The entire marketing organization is responsible for converting these marketing plans to reality as part of the corporate marketing team.